Helping students work for the greater good

 Sparer Fellowship Committee Mentors

-The Sparer Fellowship Committee, under the leadership of its founder and Director, Professor Elizabeth M. Schneider, is an outstanding group of faculty with a strong commitment to public interest law.
+The Sparer Fellowship Committee, under the leadership of its Director, Professor Cynthia Godsoe, is an outstanding group of faculty with a strong commitment to public interest law.
 Their prior work experience, and their scholarly and teaching interests reflect a diverse range of public interest work.
 The Committee members serve as advisors and mentors to the Sparer Fellows.